ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 then adds understanding of version control and other powerful features on top.

 Supporting Git, Mercurial, and Subversion,
-Read the Docs will pull down the code from your version control, then build and host that documentation for you.
+Read the Docs pulls down the code from your version control, then builds and host that documentation for you.
 We'll use GitHub in this example as it's the most commonly used system for accessing code.

 To get started,